uvaaland/cig_llnl_workshop/run_adj_solver.md

       ...

+Changing `ATTENUATION` to `.false` requires that we recompile the code.
+Therefore, we need to run `make clean` followed by `make` in the root folder and allow the compilation to complete.

-After we have made these changes to the `Par_file`, we can go ahead and run the forward simulation by submitting the `submit_solver` script to the job queue
+After the code has compiled, we can go ahead and run the forward simulation by submitting the `submit_solver` script to the job queue

 ```shell
       sbatch submit_solver